 The primary collection groups in Hart Nautical constitute a substantial archive of plans, photographs, film, and printed materials.
 Because of the fragile nature of these collections, handling is limited.
 The Museum, however, is committed to providing the widest possible access to this material.
-As funding permits, our new online database will continue to expand visual access to collections.
+As funding permits, our new online collections portal will continue to expand visual access to collections.

-While ongoing retrospective cataloging and additions to the database continue, the best way to explore and use these collections is to become familiar with the online database, the collections summaries below and our access policies.
+While ongoing retrospective cataloging and additions to the database continue, the best way to explore and use these collections is to become familiar with the online collections portal, the collections summaries below and our access policies.
 Requests for copies of plans or photographs must be made in writing (via mail or email).

 John G. Alden Collection

 John G. Alden began his design career as an apprentice with B. B. Crowninshield (MIT Class of 1889) in 1902 and became a productive designer and experienced sailor by the time he departed to start his own Boston design office in 1909.
 His initial success was modest until he won his first Bermuda Race with Malabar IV in 1923.
 Alden's subsequent Bermuda Race victories in 1926 with Malabar VII and Malabar X in 1932 provided his firm enduring fame and success.
 This long-lived design business finally closed for good in 2008.
 The holding company, Tillotson Corporation, gifted the extensive Alden design archives to the Hart Nautical Collections of MIT Museum.
 Most of the collection was cataloged and scanned by Niels Helleberg, a designer at Alden since 1971, who also helped direct the collection to MIT.
 Helleberg continued providing design and print services until closing his office in January 2014.
 The useful Alden website and database created by Helleberg was transferred by him to MIT Museum to assist with providing access to this collection going forward.

 Atlantic Works Collection